 How to deal with rejection

-Once you’ve finally worked up the confidence to speak to your boss and established exactly what you were going to say, it can feel a little embarrassing and frustrating if you receive a rejection.
+Once you’ve finally figured out how to ask for a pay rise, planned out what you’re going to say and worked up the courage to do it, it can feel a little embarrassing and frustrating if you receive a rejection.
 But the way you handle it will say a lot about your character, and your manager will be looking out for your reaction.

-The first step is to accept their decision straight away; arguing back isn’t going to change anything.
+Firstly, it’s not the time to argue back.
+It’s best to simply accept their decision straight away and gain understanding around their decision later.
 However difficult it may be, keep your emotions in check and try not to let your facial expressions or body language portray any feelings of anger, disappointment or upset.